cloudflare/cloudflare-docs/content/workers/get-started/guide.md

 1. The `export` statement: `export default`

 `export default` is JavaScript syntax required for defining [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#default_exports_versus_named_exports).
-Your Worker has to have a default export of an object, with properties corresponding to the requests your Worker should handle.
+Your Worker has to have a default export of an object, with properties corresponding to the events your Worker should handle.

 2. The event handler: `async fetch(request)`